-Let $\Phi_L(x)= \sum_{k=1}^L 2^{-k} \, H^{\circ k} (x)$ be the ReLU network approximant of $f_1$, with depth $L \ge 1$.
+Let $f_{\Phi_L}(x)= \sum_{k=1}^L 2^{-k} \, H^{\circ k} (x)$ be the ReLU network approximant of $f_1$, with depth $L \ge 1$.
 Then, by the error estimate obtained above, we will have

-This implies that theoretically $f_1$ can be approximated with exponential accuracy by ReLU networks with roughly $W^2 L \sim L$ parameters (noting that $W=4$ in the above construction).
-This reveals an amazing power of deep networks, as $f_1$ is nowhere differentiable and hence has very little smoothness in classical sense.
-In fact, all traditional methods of approximation would fail to approximate $f_1$ well.
-The key to the success of deep network is however the self-similarity feature of $f_1$; it possesses a simple compositional/recursive pattern that can be exploited by deep networks.
+This implies that $f_1$ can theoretically be approximated with exponential accuracy by ReLU networks with roughly $W^2 L \sim L$ parameters, given that $W=4$ in the construction above.
+This demonstrates the remarkable power of deep networks, as $f_1$ is nowhere differentiable and thus has very little smoothness in the classical sense.
+Traditional approximation methods would fail to approximate $f_1$ well.
+The key to the success of deep networks lies in the self-similarity feature of $f_1$, which possesses a simple compositional/recursive pattern that deep networks can exploit.